 Optional: decorate your jar with a ribbon.

-Once complete, turn it and give it a shake, and watch the snow swirl inside.
+Once complete, turn it, shake it, and watch the snow swirl inside.

 DIY Homemade Christmas Snow Globe